cube3power/atsd/rule-engine/web-notifications.md

 ![](images/notify-attach.png)

-The option `Attach Portals` allows to send one or more portals.
-If a portal is a [template](../portals/portals-overview.md#template-portals), placeholders such as entity, metric, tags will be resolved from alert time series key.
+The option `Attach Portals` sends one or more portals when active.
+If a portal is a [template](../portals/portals-overview.md#template-portals), placeholders such as entity, metric, tags will be resolved from the alert time series key.

 ![](images/notify-attach-4.png)

-The option `Series Chart` allows to send default portal for the current metric, entity and tags as an image.
+The option `Series Chart` sends the default portal for the current metric, entity and tags as an image when active.

 ![](images/notify-attach-1.png)

-The option `Attach Details` allows to send alert details table.
-It is possible to specify the [format](details-table.md#formats) of the details table or the [Telegram](./notifications/telegram.md) endpoint.
+The option `Attach Details` sends an alert details table when active.
+It is possible to specify the [format](details-table.md#formats) of the details table or a [Telegram](./notifications/telegram.md) endpoint.

 ![](images/notify-attach-2.png)